 Lifestyle Changes to Support a Healthy Gut-Heart Connection

-With scientific evidence mounting, it’s becoming clear that a healthy gut microbial environment promotes homeostasis and reduces the risk of cardiovascular problems.
+With scientific evidence mounting, it’s becoming clear that a healthy gut microbial environment promotes homeostasis and supports cardiovascular health.
 Establishing a healthy gut can be as easy as introducing foods into the diet that have prebiotic and probiotic benefits.

 Prebiotic foods are high in fiber and include garlic, onions, bananas, and dandelion roots.
 Probiotic foods include helpful bacteria such as fermented yogurts, sauerkrauts, kimchi, tempeh, and miso.
 The prebiotic food acts as a fertilizer for the gut, which can be thought of as a garden.
 The probiotic helps promote the growth of healthy bacteria by acting as the seeds of the garden.
 The combination of good quality gut soil and fertilizer, with the right seeds, not only smoothes out any digestive issues but also serve to support a healthy gut-heart connection.

 Both prebiotic and probiotic nutrients can be obtained from food sources as well as supplements.
 Ensuring that you are choosing high-quality, live probiotic supplements is key in obtaining the best results.
-Make sure to speak with your family physician or nutritionist about various options when it comes to choosing the right supplement, as side effects may occur for some.
+Make sure to speak with your family physician or nutritionist about various options when it comes to choosing the right supplement.

 As scientists continue to study the fascinating world of microorganisms and their connection to our health, the importance of our relationship with them is becoming more apparent.
 While our understanding of the heart-gut connection is still in its infancy, it’s indisputable that our gut microorganisms have an effect on our immune system and our inflammatory response through the production of various metabolites.
 Physicians can educate their patients on potential cardiovascular risks that an unhealthy gut microbiome poses and how to reduce those risks naturally to encourage a healthy gut-heart connection and a flourishing microbial garden.